Shell-structure and asymmetry effects in level densities: Discussion of the results

 \section{Discussion of the results}

 \l{sec-disc}

-Fig.~\ref{fig1} and Table \ref{table-1} show different theoretical (MMA, Eq.~(\ref{denbesnp}); SFG, Eq.~(\ref{SPMgennp}), and; standard FG, Eq.~(\ref{FG})) approaches to the statistical level density $\rho(E,N,Z)$ (in logarithms) as functions of the excitation energy $U$.
-They are compared to the experimental data obtained by the sample method as explained in \ref{appB}.
-The level densities shown in Fig.~\ref{fig1} are calculated using the inverse level density parameter $K$, see Figs.~\ref{fig2} and \ref{fig3}, found from their least mean-square fits (LMSF) to the experimental data for two isotopes of platinum, $^{195}$Pt and $^{196}$Pt, as a typical example.
-The experimental data shown by dots are obtained for the statistical level density $\rho(E,N,Z)$ from the spectra of nuclear excited states by using the sample method\cite{So90} for their distributions (see \ref{appB}).
+Fig.~\ref{fig1} and Table \ref{table-1} show different theoretical (MMA, Eq.~(\ref{denbesnp}); SFG, Eq.~(\ref{SPMgennp}), and; standard FG, Eq.~(\ref{FG})) approaches for the statistical level density $\rho(E,N,Z)$ (in logarithms) as functions of the excitation energy $U$.
+They are compared to the experimental data obtained by the sample method as explained in \ref{appC}.

+The level densities shown in Fig.~\ref{fig1} are calculated using the inverse level density parameter $K$, see Figs.~\ref{fig2} and \ref{fig3}, found from their least mean-square fits to the experimental data for two isotopes of platinum, $^{195}$Pt and $^{196}$Pt, as a typical example.
+The experimental data shown by dots are obtained for the statistical level density $\rho(E,N,Z)$ from the spectra of nuclear excited states by using the sample method\cite{So90} for their distributions (see \ref{appC}).

+As in Ref.~\refcite{PRC} for isotopes $^{166}$Ho and $^{144}$Sm, Fig.~\ref{fig1} and Table~\ref{table-1} present the two opposite situations concerning the states distributions as functions of the excitation energy $U$.
+We show results for the nucleus $^{195}$Pt (a) with a large number of the low energy states below excitation energy of about 1 MeV.
+For $^{196}$Pt (b) one has very small number of low energy states below the same energy of about 1 MeV (see ENSDF database\cite{ENSDFdatabase} and Table \ref{table-1} for maximal excitation energies $U_{\rm max}$).
+But there are many states in $^{196}$Pt with excited energy of above 1 MeV up to essentially larger excitation energy of about 2 MeV.
+According to Ref.~\refcite{MSIS12}, the shell effects, measured by $\mathcal{E}_{\rm sh}$, Eq.~(\ref{xibdEnp}), are significant in both these deformed nuclei, see Fig.~\ref{fig3}(b).

+In Fig.~\ref{fig1}, the results of the MMA1 and MMA2 approaches, Eqs.~(\ref{rho2}) and (\ref{rho3}), respectively, are compared with the SFG approach, Eq.~(\ref{SPMgennp}), with a focus on shell effects.
+The SFG results are very close to those of the well-known FG asymptote, Eq.~(\ref{FG}), which neglects the shell effects, see also Table \ref{table-1}.
+The results of the MMA2a approach, Eq.~(\ref{rho3}), in the dominating shell effects case (ii) ($\xi^\ast \gg 1$, Eq.~(\ref{pars})) with the realistic relative shell correction, $~\mathcal{E}_{\rm sh}~$ (Ref.~\refcite{MSIS12}), are shown versus those of a small shell effects approach MMA1 (i), Eq.~(\ref{rho2}), valid at $~\xi^\ast \ll 1~$.
+The results of the limit of the MMA2 to a very small value of $~\mathcal{E}_{\rm sh}$,~ but still within the case (ii), Eq.~(\ref{rho3-2b}), called as MMA2b, are also shown in Fig.~\ref{fig1}, in contrast to those of the

 \begin{landscape}

 \end{landscape}